Walker-Industries-RnD/NPCScript---ChatML-Based-Game-Training-For-AI-Volume-1/README.md

 7. #### I found an error within the code and want to fix it!
 PLEASE feel free to do so!

+8. #### Where are the Python Results stored?
+They are saved to the Downloads Folder as "TicTacToeTraining" and "DimensionalDomination".

 <br />

 ## How does Dimensional Domination Work?